 Plated limited slip differential

 This is the LSD of choice for all motorsport applications, as well as drift, drag, and trackday fans, but performance units are generally less user-friendly than Torsen units on the road.
-As with the other types of LSD, how much and how quickly they lock can be adjusted to suit the application, and some cars, BMWs in particular, come with plated LSDs as standard, albeit set to lock far less than an aftermarket plated LSD.
+As with the other types of LSD, how much and how quickly they lock is adjustable to suit the application, and some cars, BMWs in particular, come with plated LSDs as standard, albeit set to lock far less than an aftermarket plated LSD.

 Plated LSDs work due to various friction plates limiting slip, much the same way a clutch works, and just like performance clutches, a heavily uprated plated LSD can be quite harsh in its operation, locking quickly and making the car juddery when driving slowly; as well as making the car more of a handful when accelerating hard due to its ability to immediately transmit the power with no slip.
 Just like a clutch, plated diffs can wear over time with hard use and big power, but most popular models can easily be rebuilt, and plated diffs remain the LSD of choice for seriously hard driven cars.

 Depending on whether your car is two or four-wheel drive dictates how many diffs you have.
-Two-wheel drive cars have one at the front or back depending on which wheels are driven, and four-wheel drives have a diff each for the front and rear wheels, plus a centre diff.
-The front and rear diffs work as explained earlier in the feature, but the centre diff has a different job; to distribute the torque between the front and rear wheels.
+Two-wheel drive cars have one at the front or back depending on which are the driven wheels.
+Four-wheel drives have a diff each for the front and rear wheels, plus a center diff.
+The front and rear diffs work as explained earlier in the feature, but the center diff has a different job; to distribute the torque between the front and rear wheels.

 1-way or 2-way limited slip differential?